corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/cordap-template/reset-csde.md

 * `project-root-dir` — the project directory of the IntelliJ project contained in the repo.
    For example, if you git-cloned the `corda/CSDE-cordapp-template-kotlin` repo to `/Users/charlie.smith/DevWork/DevExWork`, `<project-root-dir>` is `/Users/charlie.smith/DevWork/DevExWork/CSDE-cordapp-template-kotlin`.
 * `user-home` — the user home directory.
   * On Windows, this is typically something like `C:\Users\Charlie.Smith`.
   * On macOS, this is typically something like `/Users/charlie.smith`.
   * On Linux, this is typically something like `/home/charlie.smith`.

-To reset the CSDE:
+To reset the CorDapp Template:

 1. Stop any running combined worker processes:
    * On Linux/macOS: